MicrosoftDocs/azure-docs/articles/azure-resource-manager/bicep/quickstart-create-deployment-stacks-template-specs.md

 ---

-The format of the template spec id is `/subscriptions/<subscription-id>/resourceGroups/templateSpecRG/providers/Microsoft.Resources/templateSpecs/stackSpec/versions/1.0`.
+The format of the template spec ID is `/subscriptions/<subscription-id>/resourceGroups/templateSpecRG/providers/Microsoft.Resources/templateSpecs/stackSpec/versions/1.0`.

 ## Create a deployment stack